Simulating realistic Load with Load Impact

 What happens when I actually start the test?

-So when you start a test, what actually happens is that we will start by running your script with one user, and slowly ramp up to the number of VUs you configured the test for.
-When the script runs to completion, it will re-run itself until the time runs out.
+So when you start a test, what actually happens is that we will start by running your script with one user, and ramp up to the number of VUs based on your ramping configurations.
+When the script runs to completion, the VUs will essentially start again.
+Please note that nothing is saved between iterations.
+This continues until the test completes.
+A small number of VUs can create a large amount of total sessions.

-Now if you look at your script, you will see that there is something called “client.sleep”.
-That is the time that the user spends browsing each page, and serves as a simulation of what real users do.
+Now if you look at your script, you will see that there is something called “client.sleep()”.
+That is the time that the user spends browsing each page, going idle in terms of HTTP(s) requests, and serves as a simulation of what real users do.

 Since we add clients to your site in a ramp up situation, what you will get is that some users would be on Page 3 of your script while others are just starting on Page 1.
 This will mean that each page will never be subject to a load of X number of concurrent users loading resources at the same time.